LukaPerkovic/mle-course-homeworks/pipeline_hw/README.md

 - Split the data in train and test sets
 - Perform k fold cross-validated training for hyper
+- Store the experimental results
+- Save the model

 TASK 3 - Model Serving pipeline:

+- Use the data from Task 1
+- Use the model from Task 2
+- Produce results